-Does Medicare Cover Boniva?
+Does Medicare Cover Boniva (Ibandronate)?

-The short answer is yes; Medicare will cover the cost of Boniva.
+Many in healthcare, however, still call ibandronate “Boniva” since it’s easier to say.)
 But not 100% of the time.
 As is often the case with Medicare, certain conditions must be met in order for Medicare to pick up the tab.
 Below we look at what these are so you know what to expect.

 Original Medicare (Medicare Part A and Part B) provides coverage for Boniva.
 Original Medicare provides coverage for injectable medications for treating osteoporosis.
 So that means, they are likely to provide coverage for injectable Boniva.

-Coverage for injectable osteoporosis drug (Boniva) is provided by Medicare Part B. Aside from providing coverage for injectable osteoporosis medications, Original Medicare may also help cover the cost of a home health nurse to administer the injectable osteoporosis drug (ie. Boniva).
-But only under these conditions:
+Coverage for the injectable osteoporosis drug (Boniva) is provided by Medicare Part B. Aside from providing coverage for injectable osteoporosis medications, Original Medicare may also help cover the cost of a home health nurse to administer the injectable osteoporosis drug (ie. Boniva).

 - You’re a woman